Angular Leaf Spot of Strawberry

 Studies conducted at GCREC have shown that frequent use of some organosilicon and non-ionic surfactants as spray adjuvants can increase ALS incidence and reduce crop yield.
 These products often help bacteria penetrate through the stomata and thus have shown to enhance disease development.

-Copper-based products can provide effective control of the disease in some instances, but low rates of copper should be used since phytotoxicity (reddening of older leaves, slow plant growth, and yield decrease) has been documented with repeated sprays.
+Copper-based products can provide effective control of the disease in some instances, but low rates of copper should be used since phytotoxicity (reddening of older leaves, slow plant growth, and yield reduction) has been documented with repeated sprays.
 A number of copper products are labeled for ALS control on strawberry, such as copper hydroxide, copper oxychloride, basic copper sulfate, cuprous oxide, and various other copper compounds.
-All of these active ingredients suppress ALS, but it is important to apply sprays preventively and to follow with repeated applications at the low rates.
+All of these active ingredients suppress ALS, but they should be applied preventively at the low rates.
 Our trials have shown that preventive, weekly applications of copper fungicides at 0.3 lb of metallic copper per acre were effective in reducing disease symptoms without phytotoxicity to the plants.
 However, when disease pressure is low to moderate, the use of copper sprays did not significantly increase yield.
-Copper products only increased yield and decreased unmarketable fruit when environmental conditions were highly favorable for infection and dissemination.
+Copper products only increased yield and reduced unmarketable fruit when environmental conditions were highly favorable for infection and dissemination.

 Many other products have been tested over the years in the search for an alternative to copper.